A person in a consultation on how to choose a personal injury lawyer in Springfield, MO.

 Remember, you’re looking for a firm that offers personal service and makes you feel heard.
 Testimonials on a lawyer’s website are handpicked, but they still show you what the firm considers a success story.
 Reading these can help you see if their approach aligns with what you need.

-Consult the Missouri Bar Association
+Check Their Standing with the Missouri Bar Association

 This is a critical, non-negotiable step.
 Before you hire anyone, you need to confirm they are a licensed attorney in good standing.
 The official Missouri Bar lawyer directory is the best place to do this.
 You can verify that their license is active and check for any public disciplinary actions against them.